 In 1995, President Clinton issued a formal apology on behalf of the U.S. government for the MKUltra program.

-A rumor began circulating that Nazi leader Adolf Hitler did not commit suicide in Berlin in 1945, but actually ended his days in Argentina after escaping the war.
+A rumour began circulating that Nazi leader Adolf Hitler did not commit suicide in Berlin in 1945, but actually ended his days in Argentina after escaping the war.

-It outlines knowledge of Hitler escaping via boat and landing in Argentina where it is believe he spent his remaining days here on earth.
+It outlines knowledge of Hitler escaping via boat and landing in Argentina, where it is believed he spent his remaining days here on Earth.

-The new book claims that Hitler lived in Argentina for 17 years and could have been raised two daughters before he died in 1962.
+The new book claims that Hitler lived in Argentina for 17 years and may have even raised two daughters before he died in 1962.

-They also claim that the Hitler skull fragments which are previously used to confirm his death of a gunshot wound to the head are actually that of a young woman and the scientific records now confirm that.
+They also claim that the skull fragments previously used to confirm his death — from a gunshot wound to the head — actually belong to a young woman, and that scientific records can now confirm this.